ArunaStorage/documentation/docs/get_started/basic_usage/02_How-To-Auth-Tokens.md

     // Create tonic/ArunaAPI request to get info on all tokens associated with the current user let request = GetApiTokensRequest {};

-    // Send the request to the AOS instance gRPC gateway let response = user_client.get_api_tokens(request)
+    // Send the request to the Aruna instance gRPC endpoint let response = user_client.get_api_tokens(request)
                               .await
                               .unwrap()